Wings on Wheels

 A serpent.
 Wearing a crown.
 Consuming a man.

 That image has been on their cars since 1910.
 Over a century.
 Two world wars.
 The moon landing.
 The rise of the internet.
 The smartphone in every pocket.
 Through all of it — that serpent has been rolling down the highway.
 Past hospitals.
 Past schools.
 Past churches.
-Past billions of people who looked directly at it and never once perceived what they were seeing.
+Across every showroom, every advertisement, every magazine spread, every race circuit.
+In front of billions of human eyes for over a century — and the world looked at it and called it a logo.

 Christ does not hide His teaching tools.
 He puts the serpent on the pole.
 He puts the serpent on the hood.
 He has been lifting that image before the eyes of the whole world since 1910 — and the world has been driving past it every single day.

-For the same reason He sent real snakes into the wilderness — so you would see him.
+He put the serpent there for the same reason He sent real snakes into the wilderness — so you would see him.
 So you would recognize him.
 So that every time that logo rolls past you, something in your spirit would stir and say: there he is.
 The one who has been devouring humanity since the beginning.
 The one whose bite is already in us.

 Look at him.
 See what he does.

 The serpent on the hood is not the enemy mocking Christ.
+It is Christ putting the serpent on display — again.
+On every highway.
+In every parking lot.
+On every commute.

 The spiritually blind see a car logo.
 The spiritually awake see the lesson Christ has been teaching since Numbers 21 — still playing out, still in plain sight, still waiting for eyes that are open enough to see it.